UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/01-format-data.md

 > ## Exercise
 >
-> Download a [clean version of this dataset](https://ndownloader.figshare.com/files/11492171) and open the file
+> Download a clean version of this dataset [SAFI_clean.csv](https://drive.google.com/file/d/1QTK5aTADx2t1r8IAflj4ERLwdvFJkgoc/view?usp=sharing) and open the file
-> with in Google Sheets.
+> in Google Sheets.
 This data has many more variables that were not
 > included in the messy spreadsheet and is formatted according to tidy data
 > principles.
 >
 > Discuss this data with a partner and make a list of some of the types of
 > metadata that should be recorded about this dataset.
 It may be helpful to
-> start by asking yourself, "What is not immediately obvious to me about this
+> start by asking yourself: 1) "What is not immediately obvious to me about this
-> data?
-What questions would I need to know the answers to in order to analyze
+> data? and, 2) What questions would I need to know the answers to in order to analyze
-> and interpret this data?"
+> and interpret this data?
 >
 > > ## Solution
 > >